-- 1. Any breach in professionalism renders a student at risk of failure - 2.
-Any assignment submitted late or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
+- 1. Any breach in professionalism renders a student at risk for failure - 2.
+Any assignment submitted late, or which requires remediation will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
 Failure to document timely and accurate work hours renders a student at risk of failure - 4.
 Satisfactory evaluation by the agency course coordinator - 5.
 Satisfactory evaluation by the site director - 6.
-Consistent attendance for all activities/assignments at an assigned agency (pass/fail) - 7.
-Satisfactory and timely submission/upload/email of the required Community Agency Presentation (pass/fail) - 8.
-Satisfactory and timely submission/upload/email of the required Agency Research Project (pass/fail)
+Active participation and consistent attendance for all activities/assignments at an assigned agency (pass/fail) - 7.
+Satisfactory and timely submission/upload/email of required assignment #1 Community Agency Research Project (pass/fail) - 8.
+Satisfactory and timely submission/upload/email of required assignment #2 Community Agency Presentation (pass/fail)